ballerina-platform/ballerina-distribution/examples/mysql-query-operation/mysql_query_operation.md

 ::: code mysql_query_operation.bal :::

+## Prerequisites

-Create a Ballerina project.
-Copy the example to the project.
-Execute the command below to build and run the project.
+- Create a Ballerina project.
+- Copy the example to the project along with util files.
+- Run the sample by executing the command below.

 ::: out mysql_query_operation.out :::